zbwrm/generation-scripts/README.md

 Uses recursion and the 'turtle' package to generate a little snowflake.

 ### voronoi.py
 Uses a brute-forced voronoi algorithm to make a cool gradient.

+# TODO
+ - don't overwrite old images with new ones
+ - parameterize scripts so they can be called with values from the command line